 To apply, visit the SEC assignment page to preview the work in your area and be prepared to provide some basic information, including your contact info.

 5. Secret Shopper

-Secret Shopper has been providing companies mystery shopping services for over 25 years.
-Secret Shopper pays $15 to $25 per job on average.
+Secret Shopper has been providing companies with mystery shopping services for over 25 years.
 Some jobs only provide you with a free meal or reimbursement for the item you have to purchase.
-It may not be the highest-paying service, but it may still be worth your time to gain some experience in the mystery shopping world or get the opportunity to visit a casino resort for free or try lunch at a new cafe on someone else’s dime.
+It may not be the highest-paying service, but it may still be worth your time to gain some experience in the mystery shopping world or get the opportunity to visit a casino resort for free or at least some free food.

 To sign up as a secret shopper, choose your country and complete the online application.

 If you’d rather work from home, you can still make money as a mystery shopper when you work with Signature Worldwide.
 The company provides telephone mystery shopping services to companies in an array of industries, such as: